Faculty Educational Leadership

 Child & Adolescent Program Training Director, Creighton University

-She graduated from Pacific Union College in Angwin, California with a BS in Biochemistry in 1983, and received her MD from Loma Linda University School of Medicine in Loma Linda, California in 1987.
+Dr. Snyder graduated from Pacific Union College in Angwin, California with a BS in Biochemistry in 1983, and received her MD from Loma Linda University School of Medicine in Loma Linda, California in 1987.
 She went on to complete her Psychiatry Residency there as well, graduating in 1990.
 She attended University of Southern California (USC) for her Child and Adolescent Psychiatry Fellowship and completed that in 1992.

 Dr. Snyder is Associate Professor of Psychiatry at Creighton University, and the Director of the Creighton-Nebraska Psychiatry Child & Adolescent Fellowship Program as well as the Director for the Post Pediatric Portal Program.